CCCofficial/MDML-WntWls-Protein_Interactions/README.md

     1. Performs initial clustering using only the Wnt8a contact pairs indices within the `12Å` cut-off (`04_map/output/WNT8a_threshhold12_labels.txt`)
        - Identify 22 clusters using only the Wnt8a contact pairs index (without contact distance data), determined using the highest Silouette Score (`ss=0.76`)
        - Then the contact pair cluster indexes are assigned to the 22 clusters
-    2. Performs the subclustering on the distance matrix (1-spearman correlation matrix) containing only training data.
+    2. Performs hierarchical subclustering (using [scikit-learn `AgglomerativeClustering(metric='euclidean', linkage='ward')`](https://scikit-learn.org/1.5/modules/generated/sklearn.cluster.AgglomerativeClustering.html)) on the distance matrix (1-spearman correlation matrix) containing only training data.
-       - Hierarchical clustering is run on the contact-pairs within each of the 22 clusters
-       - Which results in 210 clusters (average `ss=0.316`)
-  - **Step 4:** Pull features for each subcluster and get the new train/test sets
-    - For each of the 22 clusters, do the following:
+       - For each of the 22 clusters, do the following (note that only 18 clusters contain contact pairs in all Wnts):
          - If: the cluster contains 4 or more contact pairs, then perform subclustering and randomly select 1 contact pair from each subcluster
-      - Elif: the cluster contains 1-4 contact pairs, randomly select a contact pair
+         - Elif: the cluster contains 2-3 contact pairs, randomly select a contact pair from it
          - Else: the cluster contains 1 contact pair select it
-    - Results in 210 features
+       - Results in 210 features (ss `average=0.316`, `range=0.22-0.42`)
 - `model/`: Contains the train + test sets
 - `output/`:
 	- `clusterbyindex_df.pkl`: Data structure containing each of the sub-clusters from the 22 initial clusters & the elements within